MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

    - @mention specific field names to specify which fields to include in the summary
    - Use natural language to provide curation instructions to the AI
 1. (Optional) Under **Notes summary** and **Interaction summary**, configure the number of weeks of content to include.
 By default, the summary includes content from the past 4 weeks.
 The maximum 12 weeks.

+    By default, these settings are turned on, and the summary includes notes and interactions from the past 4 weeks.
+If you want to exclude notes or interactions from the summary, turn off the respective setting.

 1. Select **Publish**.

     :::image type="content" source="media/sales-chat-custom-ai-edit.png" alt-text="Screenshot showing edited custom AI instructions for account summary.":::